 The word "queue" comes from French, where it means "tail".
 During the French Revolution people were forced to wait in many long lines, and these lines became known as "queues".
-The word passed into English early in the 19th Century as a reference to a line of people waiting for something.
+The word passed into English in the mid 19th Century as a reference to a line of people waiting for something.
 The Queue ADT works like a line of people waiting for a teller in a bank.
-One joins the Queue at the end, and exits from the Queue at the front.
+A person joins the Queue at the end, and exits from the Queue at the front.
 The Queue ADT operations are